supposedly/nutshell/README.md

 # rueltabel
-A compiler for a reimagined Golly ruletable language to the traditional format.
+A transpiler from a reimagined Golly ruletable language to the traditional format.
 See [`examples/`](/examples) for examples.

 ## Setup